mischavandenburg/az-104-azure-administrator/README.md

 I especially needed to put in a lot of effort in Azure AD so the directory contains some extensive notes on that subject.

+# Anki Flash Cards

+I use Anki for spaced repetition.
+I'm including an export of my Anki deck in this repo as well.
+You can find it in the "other" folder.

 Throughout my notes, you will come across lines such as:

 Availability zone::Unique physical location within a region, made up of 1 or more datacenters.
 Combination of fault domain and update domain.